Purity and 2-Calabi-Yau categories: The Borel--Moore homology of the stack of objects in a 2CY category

 Throughout \S \ref{sec:purity_perverse} we fix the base field $k=\BC$.
 Our goal is to use the description of \'{e}tale neighbourhoods of moduli stacks of objects in 2CY categories from \S \ref{local_struc} to prove Theorem \ref{thm:purity_relative}.

 \begin{theorem} Let $\mathscr{C}$ be a dg category, let $\bm{\FM}\subset \bm{\FM}_{\mathscr{C}}$ be a 1-Artin open substack of the stack of objects in $\mathscr{C}$, let $\FM=t_0(\bm{\FM})$ denote the classical truncation, and assume that there exists a good moduli space $p\colon \FM\rightarrow \CM$.
 We assume that $\FM$ satisfies the following property: \begin{enumerate} \item[*] Let $x$ be a closed $\BC$-valued point of $\FM$.
-Then $x$ corresponds to an object $\bigoplus_{i\leq n}\CF_i^{\bigoplus \mathbf{d}_i}$ with $\{\CF_i\}_{i\in I}$ a $\Sigma$-collection in $\mathscr{A}$, and the full subcategory of $\mathscr{A}$ containing $\CF_i$ for $i\in I$ carries a right 2CY structure. \end{enumerate} Then for every $i\in \BZ$ the mixed Hodge module $\Ho^i\!p_!\ul{\BQ}_{\FM}\in\MHM(\Msp)$ is pure of weight $i$, and
+Then $x$ corresponds to an object $\bigoplus_{i\leq n}\CF_i^{\bigoplus \mathbf{d}_i}$ with $\{\CF_i\}_{i\in I}$ a $\Sigma$-collection in $\mathscr{C}$, and the full subcategory of $\mathscr{A}$ containing $\CF_i$ for $i\in I$ carries a right 2CY structure. \end{enumerate} Then for every $i\in \BZ$ the mixed Hodge module $\Ho^i\!p_!\ul{\BQ}_{\FM}\in\MHM(\Msp)$ is pure of weight $i$, and

 for $x$ representing an object $\CF$ and $i> \chi_{\mathscr{C}}(\CF,\CF)$. \end{theorem} \begin{remark} If $\mathscr{C}$ is a left 2CY category, and closed points of $\FM$ correspond to semisimple objects of $\mathscr{A}$, then (*) holds automatically by Proposition \ref{BDthm}.
 Therefore, Theorem \ref{thm:purity_relative} follows as a corollary of Theorem \ref{loc_pur_thm}. \end{remark} \begin{remark} There are, however, examples in which $\bm{\FM}$ is not an open substack of the moduli stack of objects in a left 2CY category, but $\bm{\FM}$ still satisfies the conditions of Theorem \ref{loc_pur_thm}.
-For instance, one may set $\bm{\FM}$ to be the derived stack of coherent sheaves with zero-dimensional support on a smooth surface $S$, with $\mathcal{O}_S\ncong \omega_S$. \end{remark} \begin{remark} One of the main results of the paper \cite{AHLH18} is that good moduli spaces exist very generally.
+For instance, one may set $\bm{\FM}$ to be the open substack, points of which correspond to coherent sheaves with zero-dimensional support, of the derived stack of coherent sheaves on a smooth surface $S$ with $\mathcal{O}_S\ncong \omega_S$. \end{remark} \begin{remark} One of the main results of the paper \cite{AHLH18} is that good moduli spaces exist very generally.
 If a stack $\FM$ has a coarse moduli space $\Msp$ for which there is an \'etale cover $\coprod U_i\rightarrow \Msp$ and commutative diagrams

 then a good moduli space exists, and this takes care of all of the examples from \S \ref{exam_2CY}, that are described in terms of classical GIT. \end{remark}